How to spot a good man

-1. Is he reliable?
 Does he call when he says he will?
 Do his actions match his words?
+Does he deliver on promises?
 Remember that “talk is cheap” and that actions speak louder than words.
-A decent,reliable man will show congruence between what he says and what he does.
-If you are important he will want to make a good impression!
+A respectable,reliable man will show congruence between what he says and what he does.
+If you are important to him, he will want to make an effort to keep you important.

-4. Have his past relationships been stable and happy?
+Have his past relationships been stable and happy?
 Past relationships can sometimes show up patterns of behaviour.
-Has he had many failed relationships?
-More importantly, what were the reasons for them being unsuccessful?
-Past relationships do need careful interpretation though as there are two people involved and it might be that he has just been unlucky in love.
-Despite this, his past relationships can add another useful piece to the puzzle.
+Has he had many unsuccessful relationships and what were the reasons for them being unsuccessful?
+Past relationships do need careful interpretation though as there are two individuals involved in emotional connections, often complicated to an outsider.

-7. His friends.
-A man’s friends can provide useful clues as well.
 Does he surround himself with good friends?
 The old saying “Birds of a feather flock together” has some truth in it and his friends should generally be similar to him in values.
-If they are all ‘womanisers’ who enjoy leaving their women at home and encourage unfaithfulness – there may be an element of this in him even if you don’t see it.
+If they are all ‘womanisers’ who enjoy leaving their female partners at home and encouraging unfaithfulness – there may be an element of this in him even if you’re unable see it.
 If his friends seem loyal to their partners, good fun and possess balanced views about the world this is a good sign that your man will be similar.
 Once again – this is only a guide and cannot definitively indicate a suitable/unsuitable partner.

-8. Is he supportive?
 When life is challenging and you need someone to lean on, is he there for you?
-When the chips are down does he help out or does he run for the hills?
-If you are important, a man will find the time to help you out and do whatever he can to assist – whether it be emotional support or help with physical tasks.
-Obviously, if you are prone to daily crises his patience may wear thin but a reliable guy will want to show you his support and care.
+Does he help out or does he run for the hills?
+If you are important to him, a man will find the time to help you out and do whatever he can to assist – whether it be emotional support or help with physical tasks.

-9. Can he discuss his feelings?
+Can he discuss his feelings?
 Is he interested in you and your life?
-A man who avoids talking about feelings might be “emotionally unavailable”.
-Signs are being ambiguous about the state of the relationship.
-Not giving away much about how he feels about you.
-You feel empty after you sleep with him.
-You often don’t know where you stand.
-You feel insecure as he doesn’t meet your emotional needs.
-He is resistant to involving himself in your life.
+It could be said that a man who avoids talking about feelings may be emotionally unavailable.
+This could include: being ambiguous about the state of the relationship, not giving away much about how he feels about you, a feeling of emptiness after you sleep with him or not knowing where you stand.
+You feel insecure as he doesn’t meet your emotional needs and he is resistant to involving himself in your life.